totten/bknix/README.md

 __Highly opinionated__:

 * It is primarily intended for developing patches and extensions for CiviCRM -- this influences the set of tools included.
- * It combines service binaries (`mysqld`, `httpd`, etc) from [nix](https://nixos.org/nix) and a toolchain from [buildkit](https://github.com/civicrm/civicrm-buildkit) and an unsophisticated process-management script (`bknix`).
+* It combines service binaries (`mysqld`, `httpd`, etc) from [nix](https://nixos.org/nix) with an unsophisticated process-manager script (`bknix`) and all the tools from [buildkit](https://github.com/civicrm/civicrm-buildkit).
 * To facilitate quick development with any IDE/editor, all file-storage and development-tasks run in the current users' local Linux/macOS (*without* any virtualization, containerization, invisible filesystems, or magic permissions).
 * To optimize DB performance, `mysqld` stores all its data in a ramdisk.
- * To avoid conflicts with other tools on your system, all binaries are stored in their own folders, and services run on their own ports.
+* To avoid conflicts with other tools on your system, all binaries are stored in their own folders, and services run on alternative ports.

- * There are a few different *profiles*.
-Each profile has its own mix of packages (e.g. PHP 5.6 + MySQL 5.5; PHP 7.0 + MySQL 5.7).
-These are named:
+__Profiles__: A *profile* is list of packages (e.g. PHP 5.6 + MySQL 5.5; PHP 7.0 + MySQL 5.7).
+`bknix` includes a few profiles designed around the CiviCRM system-requirements:

-   * `dfl`: An in-between set of binaries.
+* `dfl`: An in-between set of packages.
 This is a good default for middle-of-the-road testing/development.
-   * `min`: An older set of binaries based on current system requirements.
+* `min`: An older set of packages based on minimum system requirements.
-   * `max`: A newer set of binaries based on highest that we aim to support.
+* `max`: A newer set of packages based on maximum system requirements.
-   * `edge`: A newer set of binaries that exceeds our current official support.
+* `edge`: A newer set of packages that exceeds our current official support; a proposal for the next `max`.

 __This project is a work-in-progress.__ Some tasks/issues are described further down.